 Private data is passed from client via TransientMap data field in proposal message (check that transient values are not included in signatures, so that signatures persisted into the chain can be validated without having this value).
 Chaincode may also derive private data keys/values based on the chaincode arguments.
 Chaincode should explicitly call stub.privateData.PutState(collection, privateKey, privateValue) to indicate storing the privateValue in ledger.
 During transaction simulation, instead of a single read write set, three read write sets are generated:

 (1) primary read write set for public data, will be returned in endorsed proposal response and stored on-chain as normal.
 (2) hashed read write set for private data includes a hash of private keys and a corresponding hash of private values, will be returned in endorsed proposal response and stored on-chain as evidence.
 Note that there is no need to explicitly pass a hash to chaincode, the private data key and value will automatically be hashed by the fabric.
-Chaincode authors need to ensure private keys are long enough (with salt) to ensure hashes of high entropy.
+Chaincode authors (or Fabric) need to ensure private keys are long enough (with salt) to ensure hashes of high entropy.
 The hashed ‘key’ (and ‘version’) will ultimately get persisted into the normal state db to assist state validation check.
 Note that a separate namespace will be needed in normal state db, so that the hashed keys don’t impact normal key range queries (similar to simple vs composite key segregation).
 No need to persist hashed ‘value’ in state db, storage in block is sufficient.

 (3) private read write set that holds the actual private data, will be stored in private temp db until transaction commit, keyed by txid:endorsed_at_block:endorser_id.
 This set is not returned in endorsed proposal response, is not sent to ordering service, is not stored in block on-chain.
 Read set is not technically required for simple state validations (since that is done against normal state DB), but read set will still be included because it contains the query-info section that is used for range query phantom validation check, which must be performed against real keys in private state DB (read set query-info holds range query start key, end key, and hash of results so that queries can be re-executed at validation time to check for phantoms, e.g. added keys since simulation time).
 The private keys/values from the private write set will ultimately get persisted into the private state db upon transaction commit, to enable chaincode private data APIs.